 Department Faculty Meetings are scheduled by the Department Chair and are routinely held during the academic schedule.
-All core faculty are expected to attend all planned meetings and planned retreats, unless previously excused by the Department Chair.
+All core faculty are expected to be in attendance at all planned meetings and planned retreats, unless previously excused by the Department Chair.
 The faculty meeting presents a formal opportunity for all core faculty and available associated faculty and staff to address issues or concerns, make report of department and University events, and provide a venue for the review of administrative information pertinent to the operation of the department and program.
-Retreats allow a focused formal review of predetermined issues or concerns.
+Retreats allow a focused formal review of pre-determined issues or concerns.
 Student identified issues may be presented through elected class representatives who attend a portion of the meeting.